Safeguarding In Care Homes – Your Quick 2023 Guide

 DBS checks are an effective way of safeguarding in care homes because they provide employers with valuable information about an individual’s criminal history.
 For example, a DBS check may reveal a previous conviction for theft or fraud, indicating that the individual may not be trustworthy when handling residents’ personal belongings or finances.

 Similarly, a DBS check may reveal a history of violent or abusive behaviour, indicating that the individual may pose a risk to residents’ safety and well-being.
+There are well-documented cases of abuse in care homes.
+Criminal Investigation opened after abuse in care home and everywhere has a duty to protect their residents from abuse.

 Protecting Care Home Staff With DBS Checks